 After this, you can put up the lead magnet on your website in the form of a pop up.
 Checkout Neil Patel, Ramit Sethi or Hubspot’s website to see how they have positioned their lead magnets in their websites.

-Step #5: Create an email funnel
+Step #5: Creating a good-converting email funnel

 What is an email funnel?

 An email funnel is a series of emails that you send to your readers to generate a 2 fold purpose:

 a) Deepen the bond between you and the prospect.